SHARE THE LOVE ♥ ♥ ♥

 It’s a hobby and a destination that provides us with a pastime where we can enjoy the process of continually working to develop our outdoor cooking skills.
 And, who seriously does not love the smells that come from low and slow barbecue and the intoxicating flavors of wood smoke?

 A few years ago, I discovered three secrets for making country-style pork ribs cooked in the smoker.
 These additions in prepping and smoking country-style ribs keep them moist and add an extra delicious flavor.
+But before I reveal our secrets for perfect country-style pork ribs cooked in the smoker I want to share a little background about them with you.

 Country-style pork ribs made their way to the meat case in the 1970s.
 According to Merle Ellis, author of “The Great American Meat Book” (Knopf, 1996), legend has it that Scott Detrie, president of a chain of markets in Kentucky, came up with the idea as a way of marketing the shoulder-blade section of the pork loin, where the chops aren’t as neat and as lean as pricier rib chops.
 The idea was that the narrow ribs would be perfect for grilling or prepared under the broiler.